Britannias Versus Sovereigns: Which is Best?

 In terms of the gold Britannia, although the occasional special edition coin has been produced, more often than not, one type of coin is mostly sold: the 1oz bullion coin featuring Philip Nathan’s famous design.
 Fractional versions of the Britannia are also available, enabling investors to purchase half ounce, quarter ounce and tenth ounce gold Britannia editions.

 As Britannias only started being produced in 1987, the coins have a less historic and numismatic value than the Sovereign.
 Gold Sovereigns, however, have a greater range due to their age, and a variety of coins are available, featuring a range of monarchs within their obverse designs.
-This offers very interesting investment options, as whilst coins can be purchased with the Queen Elizabeth II (and soon King Charles) on the front, there’s also a buoyant market in relation to gold Sovereigns featuring Queen Victoria, King George and King Edward, and other previous reigning monarchs.
+This offers very interesting investment options, as whilst newer coins can be purchased with King Charles III and Queen Elizabeth II on the front, there’s also a buoyant market in relation to gold Sovereigns featuring Queen Victoria, King George and King Edward, and other previous reigning monarchs.
 Different weights of Sovereigns are also often available, enabling investors to not only choose the highly popular Full Sovereign, but also the Double Sovereign, Half Sovereign, and Quarter Sovereign.

 In relation to investments, divisibility refers to the ease with which you can sell smaller parts of your investment when required.

 Due to their difference in size, gold Sovereigns provide four times as much divisibility as the 1 troy ounce Britannia.
 If obtaining a modest investment portfolio of less than £10,000, then some recommend that you include a range of gold Sovereign coins to maintain optimum flexibility.